"What's a Magneto? ...'Sabretooth'? 'Storm'? What do they call you? 'Wheels'? This is the stupidest thing I ever heard." —Wolverine, X-Men (2000)

 In The Incredible Hulk TV series, reporter Jack McGee and his readers often use the name "the Hulk," but most characters (including the Hulk's alter-ego David Banner) just say "the creature."

-In Arrow, a CW series based on Green Arrow, that name isn't used until halfway through the first season, when Malcolm suggests it during a dinner conversation, only for Ollie to shoot it down as "lame".
-He also isn't initially called "Arrow" - he spends the first season being referred to as "The Hood" after his costume design, and and has to specifically ask people to start calling him The Arrow after he takes up a Thou Shalt Not Kill policy in the second season.
+In Arrow, a CW series based on Green Arrow, that name isn't used until halfway through the first season, when Malcolmof all people suggests it during a dinner conversation, only for Ollie to shoot it down as "lame".
+He also isn't initially called "Arrow" - he spends the first season being referred to as "The Hood" after his costume design, or just "the vigilante," and has to specifically ask people to start calling him The Arrow after he takes up a Thou Shalt Not Kill policy in the second season.
 It has been hinted by Word of God that he will eventually be called "Green Arrow".

 Zig-zagged with Deadshot, aka Floyd Lawton, who is known to the CIA by that codename, but is mostly referred to by his real name.

-Count Vertigo, reimagined as a drug lord, goes by his real name with the drug he peddles called Vertigo.
+Count Vertigo, reimagined as a drug lord, goes by the Count with the drug he peddles called Vertigo.
 In the second season however, he officially starts calling himself Count Vertigo.

 Firefly never uses a codename but it is the name of the team of firefighters he was a part of.

 Perhaps the strangest example is Merlyn the Archer.
-In the comics that's a code name, in the series it's his real name.
+In the comics that's a code name he chose due to his obsession with Arthurian myth, in the series it's his real name.
 His "Dark Archer" persona is only ever named in advertising materials for the show.

 Barton Mathis is referred to as Dollmaker, and is justified in this case.
 In the show, he's a flat out serial killer rather than a supervillain, and "Dollmaker" was the name given to him by the media in reference to the manner in which he murders his victims.